Code-Institute-Submissions/onAPlateCatering/README.md

 This first milestone project will result in the creation of a static responsive front end website that will meet the business needs of On A Plate Catering and their target audience's needs.
 On A Plate Catering is a fictional business that wants to provide excellent food service by delivery of delicious cooked, crowd pleasing dishes.

-On A Plate Catering's website is aimed at those looking for food service for events such as weddings, home events (birthday) and corporate events such as a conference.
+On A Plate Catering's website is aimed at those looking to obtain high quality food service for events such as weddings, home events (birthdays, anniversaries, etc.) and corporate (conferences or smaller meetings).

-The website will be a platform to allow the business to advertise and to provide sufficient information to attract new customers.
+The website will be a platform to allow the business to advertise and provide sufficient information to attract new customers.
 The aim of the website is to allow interested customers to understand the business's service and contact the business if they would like to use this service.

 View [Live Website](https://jojo157.github.io/onAPlateCatering/)